Dorani/Album-Review/README.md

                       - delete link, album_path(@album), method: :delete, and we will do a data confirm: "are you sure?".
           - destroy functionality:
               - get the album which we already have, then destroy it, redirect to root path cause show page does not exist cause its gone!
+          - Now we should have an entire CRUD established.

+## Next Steps:
+  - Adding users to our apps:
+      - using devise
+  - Add categories for our nav bar to filter albums based on rap, rock, techno.